Chapter 1

 1.7 Units

-When measurements are given to cpdf, they are in points (1 point = 1/72 inch).
+When measurements are given to Cpdf, they are in points (1 point = 1/72 inch).
 They may optionally be followed by some letters to change the measurement.
 The following are supported:

 in Inches